 The Average Price of a 1-Bedroom Apartment: $900

-What Living Here is Like: Mix together a suburban lifestyle with nature adventures nearby and you have Colorado Springs.
-It's only an hour South of Denver if you want a night out in the city, and with the Garden of the Gods and Pike's Peak on the horizon, you have plenty of outdoor activities.
+What Living Here is Like: Mix suburban lifestyle with nearby nature adventures, and you have Colorado Springs.
+It's only an hour south of Denver if you want a night out in the city.
+Plus, with the Garden of the Gods and Pike's Peak on the horizon, you have plenty of outdoor activities.
 Unlike most of Colorado, winters here aren't too snowy, and you won't find many bugs hanging around either.
 Parents also rave about the schools here.

-Why It's Perfect for Freelancers: With a lower cost of living than Kansas City, MO, where the average home already costs a low national average of $135,100, Colorado Springs was my move of choice because freelancers can live well.
-Colorado is a great place for freelancers for a number of reasons, but Colorado Springs, in particular, is more affordable.
+Why It's Perfect for Freelancers: With a lower cost of living than Kansas City, where the average home already costs a low national average of $135,100, Colorado Springs was my move of choice.
+Colorado is a great place for freelancers for several reasons, but Colorado Springs, in particular, is more affordable.
 It's perfect for families, and plenty of other professionals call this home.

 6. Minneapolis, Minnesota